-- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses, trees, and forbs due to their growth habit will exhibit some mortality and decadence, though very slight due to long-lived nature of plants.
-Open spaces from disturbance are quickly filled by new plants through seedlings and vegetative reproduction (tillering). - 14.
-Average percent litter cover (%) and depth (in): Litter is primarily herbaceous. - 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): 4,000 to 8,500 pounds per acre. - 16.
-Potential invasive (including noxious) species (native and non-native).
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil is 0 to 53 inches thick with colors from dark reddish brown clay to very dark gray clay with generally weak very fine subangular blocky structure.
+SOM is approximately 1 to 6 percent.
+See soil survey for specific soils.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This bottomland site is dominated by tallgrasses and forbs.
+Having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool-season grasses > Sub-dominant: Warm-season tallgrasses >> Warm-season midgrasses > Warm-season shortgrasses > Trees > Other: Forbs > Shrubs/Vines Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional groups in reference community.
+14. Average percent litter cover (%) and depth (in): Litter is primarily herbaceous.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 4,000 pounds per acre for below average moisture years to 7,500 pounds per acre for above average moisture years.
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Yellow bluestems, common Bermudagrass, mesquite, elms, huisache, eastern red cedar, osage orange, Chinese tallow. - 17.
-Perennial plant reproductive capability: All perennial plants should be capable of reproducing except during periods of prolonged drought conditions, heavy natural herbivory, prolonged flooding, or intense wildfires.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasives include yellow bluestems, Bermudagrass, mesquite, elm, huisache, eastern red cedar, osage orange, and Chinese tallow.
+17. Perennial plant reproductive capability: All perennial plants should be capable of reproducing, except during periods go nditions, heavy nat and Horon ory, ororongou noou.